 - a family history of cataracts

 Cataract surgery and cataract treatment involve removing the natural lens which has become discoloured and hard and replacing it with an intraocular lens (IOL).
 Laser cataract surgery is also available and can offer cataract patients the same precision and safety of laser technology.

-Most IOLs are fixed mono-focal lenses designed to deliver optimum distance vision.
-However, other types are now available, such as bifocal or multifocal IOLs which provide focused vision for both distant and for reading distance; in many cases, this will mean reading glasses may only be required for low light or very small print.
+Most IOLs are fixed mono-focal lenses matched to distance vision.
+However, other types are available, such as extended depth IOLs or multifocal IOLs which provide focused vision at far and reading distance.

 Your doctor will advise you of the best option for you depending on your individual requirements and lifestyle.
 Cataract treatment is usually done in a day surgery environment and takes approximately half an hour.
 Cataracts cannot be cured by any type of medication, eye exercise, alternative therapy, diet or glasses.
 Surgery is the only way to remove a cataract.